• Skip to primary navigation

 I always like to keep a bag of frozen berries in my freezer, so I'm never too far away from delicious smoothies, crumbles, and this quick mixed berry compote (you can also make it with fresh berries too!).

-I like to serve the berry compote over buttermilk pancakes for a tasty weekend breakfast or brunch, but it's also delicious poured over ice cream, or stirred through yogurt for a quick dessert.
+I like to serve the berry compote over buttermilk pancakes for a tasty weekend breakfast or brunch, but it's also delicious poured over vanilla ice cream, or stirred through yogurt for a quick dessert.

 👩🍳 Love fruit compotes?
-Try my easy blueberry compote too!
+Try my easy blueberry compote too.

 Jump to: